 - guiding the development and implementation of school based Teaching and Learning Frameworks.

 - providing advice to key personnel such as Principals, Assistant Principals - Curriculum (APCs), School Curriculum Officers and Learning Support Teachers.

 - ACARA and QCAA senior syllabuses

 - leadership in the area of staff professional development in curriculum

 - integration of ICT into class programs

-- advice on current strategies to school staff and parents in relation to individual program for students with disabilities as well as learners with additional and/or specific needs
+- advice on current strategies to school staff and parents in relation to individual programs for students with disabilities as well as learners with additional and/or specific needs

-- effective learning and learning practices and well being outcomes for Aboriginal and Torres Straits Islander students in partnership with their families
+- effective teaching and learning practices and wellbeing outcomes for Aboriginal and Torres Straits Islander students in partnership with their families

 - Vocational Education and Training processes in secondary colleges

 - Our Schools